znuny/Znuny4OTRS-QuickClose/doc/en/feature.md

 **Feature List**

-This package enables the "Quick Close" feature in ticket action row (where you already have "note, pending, close, ...").
+This package enables the "Quick Close" feature in ticket action row (where you already have "note, pending, close, ...") and in the 'M' and 'L' mode of the queue, service and status view.
 With it you can close a ticket without having to leave a note.

 **Installation**